Together with our partners, donors and clients we are making the user-friendly justice possible.

 Dutch Ministry of Foreign Affairs

-With the support of the Dutch MFA in the form of a multi year partnership, HiiL completed justice needs and satisfaction projects in Tunisia, Jordan and Lebanon.
-Furthermore, HiiL published a Family Justice in Uganda report and started measuring the justice needs of citizens in Bangladesh.
+With the support of the Dutch MFA in the form of a multi year partnership, HiiL completed justice needs and satisfaction projects in Tunisia, Jordan, Lebanon, Bangladesh and Nigeria.
+Additionally, we engaged stakeholders from Tunisia and Bangladesh in the ‘Action Plan’ workshops organised in each country.

-We also scouted and trained selected justice entrepreneurs from Ukraine, Ghana, Kenya, Uganda and South Africa.
+We also scouted and trained selected justice entrepreneurs from Ukraine, Nigeria, Ghana, Kenya, Uganda, South Africa and other regions.

 Swedish Embassy in Kampala